dannyquist/re/ghidra/ghidra-getting-started.md

 ### Change UI Look and Feel

-One initial change that you can make right away is to change the UI's view from the default Java Swing style, to follow your system configuration.
+One change that you can make right away is to change the UI's view from the default Java Swing style, to follow your system configuration.
 In the project view, open Edit -> Tool Options.
 Select the "Tool" section, and change the "Swing Look and Feel" to whatever you like.
 I chose GTK+.
 Restart Ghidra and you should be back in action.

 ![Change the look and feel options](pics/Ghidra_change_look_and_feel.png)